-The College reserves the right to charge an administrative fee for the replacement of ID card.
+Students are responsible for arranging a replacement ID card when theirs is lost or stolen.
+The College reserves the right to charge an administrative fee for replacement ID cards.

-Modes of study
+Modes of Study

 A student enrolled with the College and registered for a course of study undertakes the course in accordance with the specified mode of study.
-Students shall be able to study full-time, part-time, during the day and/or the evening, by distance learning or any other approved mode of delivery as stated in the relevant course specification.
+Students shall be able to study full-time, part-time, during the day and/or the evening, by distance learning or any other approved mode of delivery, as stated in the relevant course specification.
 Change of mode of study is not normally permissible, except where the approved course of study allows it and the College's Senior Management Team or its delegated authority agrees it.
 This is formal request between the student; and the College.